Tycro-Games/tycro-games.github.io/_tabs/about.md

 ---

 *Currently seeking programming internships with a focus on engine, tools or low-level systems.
-Available from Summer 2026.*
+Available from January 2027.*

 </div>
 </div>